The Day Time Ended: Production

 The film was originally conceived by script writers Steve Neill, Paul Gentry, and Wayne Schmidt.
 The three offered a script for another project to producer Charles Band, who thought it was too expensive to make but offered to produce a science-fiction film if it was based in one or two locations.
 The music score was done by Richard Band, Charles' brother.
 It was his first orchestral score, going to London to record with New London Symphony.
-45 to 50 minutes of music was recorded during the six hour session.
-Months later, record label Varèse Sarabande contacted Band to make it a digital album, resulting it becoming the first digital soundtrack, beating out Star Trek: The Motion Picture by two weeks.
+Between 45 and 50 minutes of music was recorded during the six hour session.
+Months later, record label Varèse Sarabande contacted Band to make it a digital album, making it the first digital soundtrack ever released, beating out Star Trek: The Motion Picture by two weeks.

 Release

 The movie was released on video cassette in 1997 under Charles Bands' Full Moon Studios as part of their "Cult Video" collection.

 Reception

 In Creature Feature, the movie received 2 out of 5 stars, finding the effects nice and the cast watchable, but the story slight.
 Bill Warren from Fantasy Newsletter criticized the film for having no story coherence, and spoke negatively of the stop-motion animation for having the wrong "movement-to-frame ratio", making the final result look like it was shot underwater.
 TV Guide gave it one star, calling it "derivative" and "overly ambitious" while giving specific criticism towards its special effects and stop-motion animations.
 Alan Jones for Radio Times also gave it one star, comparing the special effects to cardboard while calling the movie a "crudely assembled affair".
 In 1980, Marcy Lafferty was nominated for "Best Supporting Actress" at the 7th Saturn Awards, but lost to Veronica Cartwright for Alien.

-Director John "Bud" Cardos did not speak favorably of his experience making the film and considers it his worst film he directed.
+Director John "Bud" Cardos did not speak favorably of his experience making the film and considers it to be the worst film he directed.